cryologger/ice-tracking-beacon/README.md

 ## 3.0 Deployments

-A total of 37 Cryologger iceberg drift tracking beacons have been deployed between 2018 and 2023 (Figure 3), primarily during the annual Amundsen Expedition.
+A total of 37 Cryologger ITBs have been deployed between 2018 and 2023 (Figure 3), primarily during the annual Amundsen Expedition.
 Deployments are performed by helicopter from the CCGS Amundsen on icebergs and ice islands along the coasts of Ellesmere Island, Baffin Island and Greenland (Figure 3).
 At the time of deployment, a compass heading of the tracking beacon was recorded.
 Where possible, a 360° aerial photo survey of the iceberg was performed for use with Structure-from-Motion photogrammetry in order to create 3D models of the iceberg.

 <p align="center"><img width="480" src="https://github.com/cryologger/ice-tracking-beacon/blob/main/Images/cryologger-itb-deployments.png"></p>
 <p align="left"><b>Figure 3:</b> Map of Cryologger ice drift tracking beacons deployed between 2018 and 2023.</p>